maqloner/murkwurst-is-burning/README.md

 **I take no ownership on anything provide with this adventure**
 Heavy usage of the d100 items and trinkets table (Pelle Svensson)
-Heavy usage of the d66 corpse plundering table (Pelle Nilsson)
 Light usage of the Tenebrous Reliquary table (Various author)
 Items from Tablemonger (http://www.tablemonger.com/)